flyteorg/flyte/rsts/concepts/workflows_nodes.rst

 Versioning
 ----------

 Like :ref:`tasks <divedeep-tasks>`, workflows are versioned.
-Registered workflows are also immutable, meaning that an instance of a workflow defined by project, domain, name and version cannot be updated.
+Registered workflows are immutable, i.e., an instance of a workflow defined by project, domain, name and version can't be updated.
 Tasks referenced in a workflow version are themselves immutable and are tied to specific tasks' versions.

 Executions